Djibouti's climate dictates particular attire needs for both its cooler and hot seasons.

 Bring or plan to rent gear specific to your planned adventures.

-Items like specific types of sun hats, high-quality insect repellent, or certain toiletries might be difficult or expensive to purchase locally.
+Items like specific types of sun hats, high-quality insect repellent, or certain toiletries might be challenging or costly to find in the area.
 Bring these from home.